xpack-dev-tools/meson-build-xpack/README.md

 #### Uninstall

-To remove the links from the current project:
+To remove the links created by xpm in the current project:

 ```sh
 cd my-project